-- CLNG works with stakeholders to foster the development of non-export liquefaction infrastructure to support the growing use of LNG as a fuel. - CLNG works to educate potential end-users about the economic, environmental and operational benefits of converting critical machinery to natural gas. - CLNG provides resources to potential end-users to adapt their processes and supply chain to accommodate a new fueling process.
+- Works with stakeholders to foster the development of non-export liquefaction infrastructure to support the growing use of LNG as a fuel. - Works to educate potential end-users about the economic, environmental and operational benefits of converting critical machinery to natural gas. - Provides resources to potential end-users to adapt their processes and supply chain to accommodate a new fueling process.